Leonardpepa/Distributed-Systems/README.md

 Contains the design documents for the application

 ## lab2
+Contains the code for the Program implemented with sockets

+## lab3
-Contains the code for the implementation of the application
+Contains the code for the Program implemented with rpc protocol
+* Pyro4 version
+* GRPC version